jrberendt/my-portfolio-repository/README.md

 Flower.py: The code of this flower implementation.

 NetworkDesign.png: Image that shows design of a home network with two computers, a router, and a printer.

+SQLQuery.png: Querying product data from an SQL database.